verus-lang/paper-sosp24-artifact/site/guide.md

 where each line corresponds to one column in Figure 11 (in a different order).

-Note, that the performance numbers obtained on the CloudLab machine can differ from the numbers in the paper.
-One possible reason for this is that the CloudLab machine could have a higher single-core performance and higher memory bandwidth.
-The unverified implmentation uses a recursive function to traverse the page table and a memory abstraction that could result in indirect memory accesses, and thus seems to not benefit as much from the more modern hardware.
+Note that the performance numbers obtained on the CloudLab machine can differ from the numbers in the paper.
+One possible reason is that the CloudLab machine could have a higher single-core performance and higher memory bandwidth.
+The unverified implementation uses a recursive function to traverse the page table and a memory abstraction that could result in indirect memory accesses and thus seems to not benefit as much from the more modern hardware.
 However, they are within ~3x which still supports our claim.